soumelis-lab/ICELLNET/Vignette.md

 ### Pvalue computation to compare communication scores

-Two types of pvalue can be computed (`icellnet.score.pvalue()` function), to compare either the communication scores obtained from the same central cell to different peripheral cells (between="cells"), or to compare the communication scores obtained from two different central cells corresponding to different biological conditions with the same partner cell(between="conditions").If between="cells", the communication score is computed considering the average expression of ligands for the central cell, and each replicates separately for the receptor expression of the peripheral cells.
-In this way, for one partner celltype, we obtain a distribution of n communication scores, n beeing the number of peripheral cells replicates for this particular cell type.
-If between="conditions", then, the communication score is computed considering each replicates of the central cell separately, and the average gene expression for the peripheral cells.
+Two types of pvalue can be computed (`icellnet.score.pvalue()` function), to compare either the communication scores obtained from the same central cell to different partner cells (between="cells"), or to compare the communication scores obtained from two different central cells corresponding to different biological conditions with the same partner cell (between="conditions").If between="cells", the communication score is computed considering the average expression of ligands for the central cell, and each replicates separately for the receptor expression of the partner cells.
+In this way, for one partner cell, we obtain a distribution of n communication scores, n beeing the number of partner cells replicates for this particular cell type.
+If between="conditions", then, the communication score is computed considering each replicates of the central cell separately, and the average gene expression for the partner cells.
 We obtain a distribution of n communication scores, n beeing the number of central cell replicates in one biological condition.
 Then, a Wilcoxon statistical test is performed to compare the communication scores distributions.
-The pvalues are ajusted with `p.adjust()`, with "BH" method as a default.
+The pvalues are ajusted with `stats::p.adjust()`, with "BH" method as a default.

 It returns the pvalue matrix of statistical tests, that can be visualize as a heatmap with the `pvalue.plot()` function.
 This allows to interpret the difference of communication score in a quantitative manner.

 # How to install ICELLNET package? <a name="How-to-install-ICELLNET-package?"></a>

-To install `icellnet` package, the easiest way is to use the `R` package `devtools` and its function `install_github`.
+To install `icellnet` package, the easiest way is to use the `R` package `devtools` and its function `devtools::install_github()`.
 If you don't have all the dependancies needed to use ICELLNET package, run the commands below:

     install.packages(c("devtools", "curl", "jetset", "readxl", "psych", "GGally", "gplots", "ggplot2", "RColorBrewer", "data.table", "grid", "gridExtra", "ggthemes", "scales","rlist")) ##Installs devtools and the icellnet CRAN dependancies